 Please complete the form below with any queries in the first instance and we shall respond to you.

 – are available upon a paid booking – terms and conditions and cancellation policy are listed in the invoice and in our Pricing Policy [as applicable].

 Depending on the number of students and number of sessions [to be held on the same day for availability of our team and logistics], we have a number of animateurs.
 We divide the groups into subgroups run by an animateur of up to 15.
 For maximum benefit each student MUST be given a copy of the text as soon as possible beforehand and available on the day.

-Base starting cost is $11 per student in the Melbourne Metropolitan Area AND $16 per student outside that Area and/or for additional animateurs [more fees] depending on numbers and school needs – MFT will have to quote as required and upon request.
+Extra fees apply for additional animateurs depending on numbers and school needs – MFT will have to quote as required and upon request.

 Our Pricing Policy and other terms and conditions apply as follows and other may be advised –

 – with notice TERMS 1, 2, 3 and 4